Drive (2011 film)

 Drive is a 2011 American action drama film directed by Nicolas Winding Refn.
-The screenplay, written by Hossein Amini, is based on James Sallis's 2005 novel of the same name.
+The screenplay, written by Hossein Amini, is based on James Sallis's 2005 novel.
 The film stars Ryan Gosling as an unnamed Hollywood stunt driver who moonlights as a getaway driver.
-He quickly grows fond of his neighbor, Irene (Carey Mulligan), and her young son, Benicio.
-When her debt-ridden husband, Standard (Oscar Isaac), is released from prison, the two men take part in what turns out to be a botched million-dollar heist that endangers the lives of everyone involved.
-The film co-stars Bryan Cranston, Christina Hendricks, Ron Perlman, and Albert Brooks.
+He quickly grows fond of his neighbor, Irene (Carey Mulligan) and her young son, Benicio.
+When her debt-ridden husband, Standard (Oscar Isaac), is released from prison, the two men take part in what turns out to be a failed million-dollar heist that endangers the lives of everyone involved.
+The film co-stars Bryan Cranston, Albert Brooks, Christina Hendricks, and Ron Perlman.

 Producers Marc Platt and Adam Siegel optioned the source novel after Siegel read a review from Publishers Weekly.
 Adapting the book proved to be challenging for Amini, as it had a nonlinear narrative.
 Gosling, one of Platt's top casting choices, eventually signed on for the lead, as he wanted to star in an action-oriented project.
 Gosling played a pivotal role in the film's production, which included hiring Refn as director and Beth Mickle as production designer.
-Newton Thomas Sigel oversaw the principal photography, which started on September 25, 2010, was shot on location in various parts of Los Angeles, and ended on November 12.
+Newton Thomas Sigel oversaw the principal photography, which started on September 25, 2010, was shot on location in Los Angeles, and ended on November 12.

-Before its September 2011 release, Drive had been shown at a number of film festivals, including the 2011 Cannes Film Festival, where it received a standing ovation.
-Refn won the festival's Best Director Award.
-The film was praised for its direction, cinematography, performances (particularly Gosling and Brooks'), visuals, action sequences, and musical score; however, some critics were appalled by its graphic violence and found that potentially detrimental to the film's box office success.
-Nonetheless, the film was still a commercial success, grossing $81 million against a production budget of $15 million.
+Before its September 2011 release, Drive had been shown at the 64th Cannes Film Festival, earning Refn the Best Director Award.
+The film was praised for its direction, cinematography, performances (particularly Gosling and Brooks'), visuals, action sequences, and musical score; however, some critics were appalled by its graphic violence and found it to be potentially detrimental to the film's box office success.
+Nonetheless, the film was still a commercial success, grossing over $81 million against a production budget of $15 million.
 Several critics listed Drive as one of the best films of 2011, including the National Board of Review.
-Its honors include a nomination for Best Sound Editing at the 84th Academy Awards.
+Its accolades include a nomination for Best Sound Editing at the 84th Academy Awards.
+The film has garnered a cult following since release.